PawseySC/vqpu-hybrid-workflow/README.md

 ```
 which will make use of this server to orchestrate and submit flows and tasks to the appropriate slurm partitions with appropriate resource requests.

+Note that the python virtual environment that contains all the required dependencies should be loaded as part of the `job_script_prologue` portion of a cluster's slurm configuration yaml file.
+Otherwise, a variety of errors can be reported.

 ## Future work

 - Better integration with the DaskTaskRunner and Slurm so that a node check is run (if desired) upon submission of a flow to check for node(s) health.
 If the nodes are not healthy, raise exception to retry (possibly on different nodes)